Kvinde der oplever hårtab

 Fortunately, when you get stress spots and hair loss due to stress, it is rarely permanent.
 Often, the hair will grow back once your stress is treated.

 Do you think you are suffering from stress-related hair loss?
-So talk to your doctor about how to reduce your stress level.
+If so talk to your doctor about how to reduce your stress level.
 You may need time off from work.
 Or maybe you need to restructure your everyday life so that you have more time for relaxation.

 2. Vitamin deficiency